Eventuous/eventuous/docs/versioned_docs/version-0.15/persistence/event-store.md

 sidebar_position: 2
 ---

 In order to isolate the core library from a particular way of storing events, Eventuous uses the `IEventStore` abstraction.
-Whilst it's used by `AggregateStore`, you can also use it in a more generic way, when you need to persist or read events without having an aggregate.

 The `IEventStore` interface inherits from `IEventReader` and `IEventWriter` interfaces.
 Each of those interfaces is focused on one specific task - reading events from streams, and appending events to streams.
 This separation is necessary for scenarios when you only need, for example, to read events from a specific store, but not to append them.
 In such case, you'd want to use the `IEventReader` interface only.